A Local-global principle for isogenies of composite degree: Introduction

 \section{Introduction}

 Fix a number field $K$.
 Let $E$ be an elliptic curve defined over $K$.
 For all primes $\p$ of $K$ where $E$ has good reduction, let $E_\p$ denote the reduction of $E$ modulo $\p$.
+By assumption this is an elliptic curve over the residue field, which we denote by $k_{\p}$.
 If $E$ has some level structure over $K$, such as a rational torsion point or a rational isogeny, then for almost all $\p$, the reduction $E_\p$ does as well.
-Say that $E$ has level-structure \defi{locally at $\p$} if $E_\p$ has such structure.
+We will say that $E$ has level-structure \defi{locally at $\p$} if $E_\p$ has such structure.

-One can then ask about a converse: if $E$ has some structure locally for almost all $\p$, does $E$ necessarily have such structure over $K$?
-Katz originally asked this question for the property that $m \mid \#E(K)_\tors$.
-(Note that this in particular asks about rational $\ell$-torsion points, where $\ell$ is prime.)
-He showed that it is not true in general; however, $E$ is always isogenous (over $K$) to a curve $E'$ such that $m \mid \#E(K)_\tors$ \cite[Theorem 2]{katz}.
+One can then ask about a converse: if $E$ has some structure locally at $\p$ for almost all $\p$, does $E$ necessarily have such structure over $K$?
+Katz originally asked this question for the property that $m \mid \#E(K)_\tors$, and therefore, about rational $\ell$-torsion points, where $\ell$ is prime.
+He showed that it is not true in general; however, $E$ is always isogenous (over $K$) to a curve $E'$ such that $m \mid \#E'(K)_\tors$ \cite[Theorem 2]{katz}.

 Sutherland asked the analogous question for the property of having an isogeny of degree $\ell$, for a fixed prime $\ell$.
 In \cite{sutherland}, he showed that this question again has a negative answer in general.
 This local-global question cannot be salvaged by considering isogenous curves since the property of having an isogeny of prime degree $\ell$ is itself an isogeny invariant.
 However, Sutherland gives a classification of the exceptions that implies, in particular, that if $\ell \equiv 1 \pmod{4}$ and $\sqrt{\ell} \not\in K$, then $E$ \emph{does} have an isogeny of degree $\ell$ over $K$.
 Anni in \cite{anni} then proved that for any fixed number field $K$, there are only finitely many primes $\ell$ such that there exists an elliptic curve $E/K$ with an isogeny of degree $\ell$ locally almost everywhere, but not an isogeny of degree $\ell$ over $K$.
 And if $\ell \neq 5,7$, there are finitely many $j$-invariants of curves over $K$ which give exceptions.